Amir Muqam mocks awards to ministers

 “The real award was given by Transparency International to the present government.
 The real award was given to the people in the shape of the worst inflation while the incumbent government also got the award for taking historic loans and selling out the States Bank of Pakistan to the IMF,” he said while addressing a large gathering in Rahimabad, Swat.

-Amir Muqam congratulated Syed Asif Ali Shah Bacha, PTI Welfare Wing district president, and his colleagues upon joining the PML-N. mocks
+Amir Muqam congratulated Syed Asif Ali Shah Bacha, PTI Welfare Wing district president, and his colleagues upon joining the PMLN.

 The PLMN leader said that the decision of the no-confidence motion against the government was final and added: “he (Imran) should now try to improve relations with the superintendents of prisons.”